 When Business Partners Split

 It can be bitter, sweet, or a combination of the two.
 What we know for sure is that just as no two partnerships are alike, each partnership exit is unique.
 Engineering a successful business exit requires an ability to think through and around problems.
-Furthermore, working with family members, spouses, and longtime business partners calls for an abundance of emotional intelligence.
+Furthermore, working with family members, spouses, and longtime business partners calls for an abundance of emotional intelligence to navigate the exit without hard feelings towards the relationship.
 Our approach includes both; we enter each client meeting with the understanding that:

 Emotions Are Everything

 The emotional environment is key to designing an exit that works for all parties.
-Are the partners in a good place, or are they feuding?
+Is the partners’ relationship in a good place or a bad place?
 Is the company making money, or is it struggling?
 There are certainly advantages to an amicable underlying sentiment and a stable business.
 The question then becomes, are they going in the same direction?
 Where a conflict exists, we simply need to address it—not try to tip-toe around it.
 Emotion is one of the most trying factors in selling any business, especially one that includes multiple partners.

 Partner Roles Are Critical

-Sometimes, business partners work together in such a way that one could conceivably continue to run the business on his or her own.
+Sometimes, business partners work equally together in such a way that one could conceivably continue to run the business on their own.
 Others work in one area of the business that is crucial to the company’s success and, therefore, indispensable; for example, when one partner drives 90 percent of sales and another runs daily operations.
-During a partnership buyout, we consider projected performance post-close, without the partner(s), to determine whether and how to separate the company.
+During a partnership buyout, we help by considering projected performance post-close, without the partner(s), to determine whether and how to separate the company.

 Deal Price and Structure Are Crucial